AdamJSchofield/Adams_MC_Instructions/README.md

 These instructions are written for the Minecraft Launcher from the Xbox app/store on Windows:

+1. Launch the Minecraft Launcher from Xbox on Windows
-1. Select `Minecraft: Java Edition` from the left
+2. Select `Minecraft: Java Edition` from the left
-2. Across the top, select `Installations`
+3. Across the top, select `Installations`
-3. Name this whatever you want
+4. Name this whatever you want
-4. IMPORTANT: Select version `1.20.1 Release`.
+5. IMPORTANT: Select version `1.20.1 Release`.
 You have to scroll a ways down.
 This is not the newest release because of mod compatability.
-5. From the `Installations` tab, hover the installtion you just created and select `Play`.
+6. From the `Installations` tab, hover the installtion you just created and select `Play`.

 ## Step 1: Install Forge client